 The Umatilla Code articulates the standards required by TLOA and VAWA 2013, and then provides more detail in the court rules.
-This approach provides flexibility, as court rules are often easier to update and change than are statutes.
-Note that the regulation is focused on the licensing requirement and does not directly address the effective assistance of counsel requirement.
-That is a fairly typical approach, as the effective assistance of counsel standards will often be addressed more fully by the courts in opinions.
+This approach provides flexibility, as court rules are often easier to update and change than statutes.
+The effective assistance of counsel standards will often be addressed more fully by the courts in opinions.
 In practice Umatilla contracts out cases to local state bar licensed attorneys who practice criminal defense in surrounding communities.
+The Court has issued a directive detailing income requirements to be considered indigent.
+In practice, Umatilla "appoints state-licensed public defenders to any criminal defendant that requests one, including on appeal."

 The Gila River Indian Community also addresses the matter of indigent defense counsel in both the tribal code and in court rules.
-The code indicates that an indigent defendant is eligible for a court-appointed attorney when the defendant may be subject to incarceration of more than a year, not when subject to incarceration for less than a year.
+The code indicates that an indigent defendant is eligible for a courtappointed attorney when the defendant may be subject to incarceration of more than a year, not when subject to incarceration for less than a year.
 The court rules contain a detailed process for determining whether a defendant is indigent.
 Note that the tribe provides a more extensive right to counsel for tribal members, and that the tribe also provides a right to appellate counsel in certain cases.